Exploring wind direction and SO2 concentration by circular-linear density estimation: Estimation algorithm

 \section{Estimation algorithm}

-Denote by $\{\left(\Theta_i,X_i\right)\}_{i=1}^n$ a random sample of data for the circular--linear random variables $(\Theta,X)$ and consider the copula representation for $p(\cdot,\cdot)$ in (\ref{circular_linear_copula}).
-In this joint circular--linear density model, three density functions must be estimated: the marginal densities $\varphi(\cdot)$ and $f(\cdot)$ (and also the corresponding distributions) and the copula density $c_{\Theta,X}(\cdot,\cdot)$.
-A new natural procedure for estimating $p(\cdot,\cdot)$ is given in the following algorithm:\\
+Denote by $\{\left(\Theta_i,X_i\right)\}_{i=1}^n$ a random sample of data for the circular-linear random variables $(\Theta,X)$ and consider the copula representation for $p$ in (\ref{copcirlin:circular_linear_copula}).
+In this joint circular-linear density model, three density functions must be estimated: the marginal densities $\varphi$ and $f$ (and also the corresponding distributions) and the copula density $c_{\Theta,X}$.
+A new natural procedure for estimating $p$ is given in the following algorithm.